Haydenwgnr/The-investigator/bec-triage.md

 Verdict: Spoofed email — external attacker.
-Confidence: ~95% This was never sent by Marcus Webb or from Meridian Group's infrastructure.
+This was never sent by Marcus Webb or from Meridian Group's infrastructure.
 The attacker forged the From header and routed the message through a personal Gmail account originating from Nigeria.

 Red flags, ranked by weight: